-Bob holds and has held numerous positions in charitable organizations, including: president and pro bono counsel of Early Music America (Seattle, WA.); pro bono counsel (former President and director) of Renaissance & Baroque, an early music concert series in Pittsburgh; treasurer of the Friends of the Music Library (Carnegie Library of Pittsburgh); director, secretary and pro bono counsel of the CTC Foundation; pro bono counsel (and former director) of the River City Brass Band; director and pro bono counsel of the River City Brass Band Charitable Endowment; pro bono counsel (and former director and co-president) of Chatham Baroque; pro bono counsel of Christian Associates of Southwest Pennsylvania; trustee and chair, budget/finance committee, of the Presbyterian Association of Chautauqua, NY; former director of Pittsburgh Opera; and former director and president of the Bach Choir of Pittsburgh.
+Bob holds and has held numerous positions in charitable organizations, including: Pro Bono Counsel (former Director and President) of Early Music America (Pittsburgh, PA); Pro Bono Counsel and Director of Renaissance & Baroque, an early music concert series in Pittsburgh; Treasurer of the Friends of the Music Library (Carnegie Library of Pittsburgh); Director, Secretary and Pro Bono Counsel of the CTC Foundation; Pro Bono Counsel (and former Director) of the River City Brass Band; Director and Pro Bono Counsel of the River City Brass Band Charitable Endowment; Director (former Co-president) of Chatham Baroque; former Trustee and Chair, Budget/Finance Committee, of the Presbyterian Association of Chautauqua, N.Y.; former Director of Pittsburgh Opera; and former Director and President of the Bach Choir of Pittsburgh.
 He has been recognized professionally by election as a fellow of the American College of Tax Counsel, a fellow of the American College of Employee Benefits Counsel and a fellow of the American Bar Foundation.
-His participation in professional organizations includes: past chair of the Allegheny Tax Society; member of the Pittsburgh Tax Club; and member of the American Bar Association, where he is a member of the employee benefits committee and the exempt organizations committee of the ABA Section of Taxation, as well as a member of the ABA Section of Health Care Law.
+His participation in professional organizations includes: Allegheny County Bar Association (member of the Audit Committee and the Exempt Organizations Committee); Allegheny Tax Society (past Chair); Pittsburgh Tax Club; American Bar Association (member of the Employee Benefits Committee and the Exempt Organizations Committee of the ABA Section of Taxation, the Nonprofit Organizations Committee of the ABA Section of Business Law and the ABA Section of Health Care Law).

-Bob has been active for many years in writing for and speaking to professional groups on tax-exempt organization law, and on pension, employee benefits and executive compensation law, including special problems faced by tax-exempt organizations.
-He has been a frequent lecturer/author in tax-exempt organization law seminars sponsored by National Business Institute and in employee benefits and executive compensation law seminars sponsored by the Pennsylvania Bar Institute.
+Bob has been active for many years in writing for and speaking to professional groups on tax-exempt organization law and on pension, employee benefits and executive compensation law, including special benefits and compensation problems faced by tax-exempt organizations.
+He has been a frequent lecturer/author in tax-exempt organization law seminars sponsored by National Business Institute and in both employee benefits/executive compensation law seminars and tax-exempt organization law seminars sponsored by the Pennsylvania Bar Institute.
 Bob has also published several articles and co-authored a chapter on executive severance and change-of-control agreements for Executive Compensation (BNA Books, 2002).

 Bob is listed in Who's Who in America and Who's Who in American Law.
-He has been listed continuously for more than 20 years in The Best Lawyers in America®, which is based on peer-surveys of 16,000 lawyers nationwide.
-He is currently listed in The Best Lawyers in both the specialty of Employee Benefits Law and the specialty of Nonprofit/Charities Law.
-He was named "Pittsburgh Employee Benefits Lawyer of the Year" for 2011 by Best Lawyers.
-Since 2004, Bob has been consistently selected to the Pennsylvania Super Lawyers® list, representing the top 5 percent of attorneys practicing in Pennsylvania.
+He has been listed continuously for more than 25 years in The Best Lawyers in America®.
+He is currently listed in Best Lawyers in both the specialty of Employee Benefits Law and the specialty of Nonprofit/Charities Law.
+He was named "Pittsburgh Employee Benefits Lawyer of the Year" in 2011 by Best Lawyers.

-A native of Harrisburg, Pennsylvania, Bob joined the firm in 1969.
+A native of Camp Hill (Cumberland County), Pennsylvania, Bob joined the firm in 1969.